dweekly/docs/pages/deep-linked-ads/san-web-tracking.md

 1. Navigate to the relevant partner (e.g. Google) to [create an ad link](/deep-linked-ads/google-xplatform-search-ads/#standard-search-ads).
 1. Ensure all the redirects are set to *websites* to avoid any policy violations.
 1. **IMPORTANT**.
 Ensure that the link has the following properties:
-    1. **All desired analytics tags**.
+    1. <notranslate>**All desired analytics tags**</notranslate>.
 If you don't add analytics tags, you won't see clicks alongside downstream conversion events in the Branch dashboard later.
 At a minimum you will want to set the *Campaign* (*~campaign* as query parameter or link data), but if you want to filter by other analytics tags, please add those.

         !!! success
             In order to line up *impressions*, *clicks* and *cost* with all downstream events, analytics tags must be present on the link and the values must *exactly* match the values in the Ad Network's dashboard.

-    1. **Campaign ID** (*~campaign_id* in link data).
+    1. <notranslate>**Campaign ID**</notranslate> (*~campaign_id* in link data).
 Campaign ID is required to avoid duplicating clicks.
 More on this in the troubleshooting section.

 			1. For Google, the Campaign ID can be dynamically filled in using the `{campaignid}` ValueTrack Parameter *~campaign_id={campaignid}*.